python/cpython/Doc/library/quopri.rst

-   data to the *output* file. *input* and *output* must be :term:`binary file objects <file object>`. *quotetabs*, a non-optional flag which controls whether to encode embedded spaces and tabs; when true it encodes such embedded whitespace, and when false it leaves them unencoded.
+   data to the *output* file. *input* and *output* must be :term:`binary file objects <file object>`. *quotetabs*, a non-optional flag which controls whether to encode embedded spaces and tabs; when true it encodes such embedded :term:`whitespace`, and when false it leaves them unencoded.
    Note that spaces and tabs appearing at the end of lines are always encoded, as per :rfc:`1521`.  *header* is a flag which controls if spaces are encoded